xiaoxianyu-office/mm/skills/mechanics/chainmissile.md

 A missile that chains between entities.
+This is a **Premium-Only** mechanic!

 ---